Something Is Bugging Me: The Top Signs You Have Bed Bugs

 You can extend the depth of your inspection by checking all throughout your home.
 No area is off limits.
 Try inspecting your pets, furniture, and even between book pages.

 If you’re quite certain that you have bed bugs, wait for your professional to perform the visual inspection.
+Point out the areas of your home where you feel there are bed bugs signs.

 Signs of Bed Bug Bites and How To Spot Them